The Lazy Student’s Guide to Statement of Purpose Formatting

 When formatting your statement of purpose, include a conclusion that widens the lens and wraps up your essay without simply summarizing the information you have already presented.

 Summarize your career objectives and how the course on offer will help you move closer toward achieving those objectives.
+Check out our guide to how to end your statement of purpose.

 Revisit the theme you established in the hook.